Olli & Lissa

 Olli & Lissa is a series of three action video games: Olli & Lissa: The Ghost of Shilmore Castle (1987), Olli & Lissa II: Halloween (1987), and Olli & Lissa 3: The Candlelight Adventure (1989).

 Plot and gameplay

 The games see the protagonist duo Olli & Lissa solve a mystery.
-The titles play as flick-screen games.
+The titles play as flip-screen games.

 Commercial performance

 The titles became significantly successful as budget games.
-It was the UK's top-selling ZX Spectrum game in January 1987.
+The first in the series was the UK's top-selling ZX Spectrum game in January 1987.

 Critical reception

 The Ghost of Shilmore Castle

 CVG Magazine praised the title as being both addictive and humorous.
 Commodore User Magazine thought the title was a fine example of the developer's good "cheapo games".

 The Candlelight Adventure

 Commodore Format Magazine felt the game exuded originality and style.
 ZZap!64 Magazine felt the graphics were imaginative and varied.